oxideai/mlx-rs/README.md

 mlx-rs is currently in active development, and is not yet complete.

+## MSRV

+The minimum supported Rust version is 1.75.0.

+The MSRV is the minimum Rust version that can be used to compile each crate.

 ## License

 mlx-rs is distributed under the terms of the MIT license.
 See [LICENSE](./LICENSE) for details.